-Side fit, involute splines are widely used and well proven for transmitting inline torque.
+Side fit and involute splines are widely used and well proven for transmitting inline torque.
 Common examples include input shafts, output shafts, synchronizer hubs, transfer case chain sprockets, propeller shaft slip yokes, pinion yokes, and axle shafts.
-This spline style is not often used to transmit torque in applications were the torque input is from the side as is the case of the NV4500 mainshaft fifth gear, unless there is some type of additional support (such as pilot rings) to prevent the gear from rocking on the shaft.
-None of the previously discussed mainshafts use any type of ring or pilot to prevent axial movements occurring under load although the factory gear does derive some weak support from the unsplined portion of the shaft.
+This spline style is not often used to transmit torque in applications where the torque input is from the side as is the case of the NV4500 mainshaft fifth gear unless there is some type of additional support (such as pilot rings) to prevent the gear from rocking on the shaft.
+None of the previously discussed mainshafts use any type of ring or pilot to prevent axial movements from occurring under load although the factory gear does derive some weak support from the unspliced portion of the shaft.

-Many people assume New Venture choose partial splines over full splines because it was cheaper.
+Many people assume New Venture chose partial splines over full splines because it was cheaper.
 The fact is it is more expensive to make a partial spline shaft.
 Why?
 The splines are rolled before the shaft is hardened.
 After the shaft is heat treated to harden it, the support surface is ground to a very, very precise dimension.
-New Venture could have saved money by rolling full length splines in the first place.
-So why didn t they?
+New Venture could have saved money by rolling full-length splines in the first place.
+So why didn’t they?
 Well, I can t be sure, but a comment made to me by a New Venture engineer about the importance of keeping 5th gear concentric on the shaft had to be a consideration.
 New Venture tried to use the gear splines pressed onto a smooth support surface instead of pilot rings.
 This approach is reasonably effective with gas engines and moderate loads.
-However, with diesels, the engine harmonics and horsepower in heavy duty applications creates loads beyond what this design can handle without wear given the shaft size.
+However, with diesel, the engine harmonics and horsepower in heavy-duty applications create loads beyond what this design can handle without wear given the shaft size.
 With a factory mainshaft and gear, you typically lose 5th gear when the gear splines have worn into the shaft to the point where repeated axial gear movement works the nut free.
 New Venture tried to fix the problem by addressing the consequence (by changing the nut design) of the gear working loose, instead of the cause (insufficient gear support).
 End result: A big problem and a bad reputation for an otherwise excellent transmission.

-Cross-section view of 5th gear pressed over unsplined portion of factory shaft.
+Cross-section view of 5th gear pressed over an unspliced portion of factory shaft.

-Look through magnifying glass and note how splines have already slightly indented shaft when pressed on.
+Look through the magnifying glass and note how splines have already slightly indented shafts when pressed on.

-Now, let s take a look at the press fit, full spline shaft.
-The theory here is longer splines are better, but the side contact, flexible spline with it s limited spline to spline contact and large unsupported areas makes this design subject to the same types of failure as experienced with the factory mainshaft.
+Now, let's take a look at the press fit and full spline shaft.
+The theory here is that longer splines are better, but the side contact, flexible spline with its limited spline-to-spline contact, and large unsupported areas make this design subject to the same types of failure as experienced with the factory mainshaft.
 Some support can be derived by having a very tight fit between the gear and shaft.
 However, with the average fit, premature failure is a distinct possibility.

-The concept of the thrust washer style full spline shaft is simple.
+The concept of the thrust washer-style full spline shaft is simple.
 The design assumes the gear is going to come loose anyway, so they grooved the shaft to accept a split thrust washer between the gear and nut.
-With this design the thrust washer will probably keep the nut on.
+With this design, the thrust washer will probably keep the nut on.
 The problem here is the designers concentrated on preventing the nut from backing off and ease of assembly.
-In this they were successful, however, by making the shaft so fifth gear and the rear bearing would be a slip fit, wear and fretting is almost guaranteed.
+In this they were successful, however, by making the shaft so fifth gear and the rear bearing would be a slip fit, wear and fretting are almost guaranteed.
 Result: potential for reduced service life.

 Spline Cross Sections Showing Progressive Wear.

-(top right) New, unworn involute splines.
+(above) New, unworn involute splines.
 Note the sides of the teeth are slightly curved.
-Also note the tips are slightly concave from being roll formed.
+Also, note the tips are slightly concave from being rolled.

-(bottom left) Typical wear found on a factory shaft or press fit full spline shaft after the second failure when a gear was just reinstalled to temporarily return the transmission to service.
+(above) Typical wear found on a factory shaft or press fit full spline shaft after the second failure when the gear was just reinstalled to temporarily return the transmission to service.
 Note the spline is worn almost to a knife edge.

-(bottom right) Worn off splines typical of thrust washer type full spline shafts when the gear jumps the splines.
+(above) Worn-off splines are typical of thrust washer-type full spline shafts when the gear jumps the splines.
 The matching gear splines are similarly worn.

-Thrust Washer Style Mainshaft broken off at Thrust Washer Groove
+Thrust Washer Style Mainshaft broke off at Thrust Washer Groove

 Comparison to Ford ZF42 and ZF47

 So far, we have only talked about the NV4500 in GM and Dodge vehicles.
 How did they stack up against the contemporary Ford ZF42 and ZF47 5 speeds?
-These transmissions have many durability issues, but loosing fifth gear isn t one of the common ones.
+These transmissions have many durability issues but losing fifth gear isn’t one of the common ones.
 Unlike the 4500 with its fixed mainshaft gear and bearing supported countershaft gear, the ZF s used an extremely tight, press fit between the gear and countershaft with no splines or keys.
-On the mainshaft, the gear is supported by a two piece bearing.
+On the mainshaft, the gear is supported by a two-piece bearing.
 The rear output bearing is outboard of the gear.
 The bearing is held in place by a snap ring on 4x4 models or the rear output yoke on 4x2 trucks.
 Since the bearing is outboard of the gear, lateral gear movement is limited.
-To be sure, most of the Ford Diesels coupled to these transmissions were rather anemic compared to the Cummins, but the fact is the basic 5th gear design was more trouble free than the NV4500.
+To be sure, most of the Ford Diesels coupled to these transmissions were rather anemic compared to the Cummins, but the fact is the basic 5th gear design was more trouble-free than the NV4500.

-The root cause of NV4500 mainshaft fifth gear failures is simply insufficient support for the fifth gear under real world conditions.
-The solution is also simple, increase support.
-To provide a practical and customer installable design at a reasonable cost was the challenge.
-We also wanted to offer the improved design for all NV4500 transmissions including GM and Dodge light duty models.
+The root cause of NV4500 mainshaft fifth gear failures is simply insufficient to support the fifth gear under real-world conditions.
+The solution is also simple: increase support.
+Providing a practical and customer installable design at a reasonable cost was the challenge.
+We also wanted to offer the improved design for all NV4500 transmissions including GM and Dodge light-duty models.